Herbert Schiller: Biography

+Work and influence

 Schiller warned of two major trends in his prolific writings and speeches: the private takeover of public space and public institutions at home, and U.S. corporate domination of cultural life abroad, especially in the developing nations.
 His eight books and hundreds of articles in both scholarly and popular journals made him a key figure both in communication research and in the public debate over the role of the media in modern society.
-He was widely known for the term “packaged consciousness,” that argues American media is controlled by a few corporations that “create, process, refine and preside over the circulation of images and information which determines our beliefs, attitudes and ultimately our behavior.”
+He was widely known for the term "packaged consciousness", that argues American media is controlled by a few corporations that "create, process, refine and preside over the circulation of images and information which determines our beliefs, attitudes and ultimately our behavior".
 Schiller used Time Warner Inc. as an example of packaged consciousness, stating that it “basically dominates publishing, cable television, recordings, tapes and filmmaking.”

+He wrote opinion pieces for The Nation and Le Monde diplomatique, among other titles.

+Schiller's colleague Neil Postman credited him with "giving shape and texture to the modern study of communication and culture in America".

+Schiller's friend George Gerbner suggested that while Schiller did not embrace Marxism or materialism, had little use for philosophy and never engaged in class analysis, he could still be considered a neo-Marxist concerned with the importance of the cultural superstructure.

+Personal life

-He was married to librarian and scholar Anita Schiller, and their children include sons Zach and Dan.
-Zach Schiller is a public policy analyst in Ohio, and Dan Schiller is a telecommunications historian at the University of Illinois at Urbana-Champaign.
+He married the librarian and scholar Anita R.Schiller (née Rosenbaum), whom he met in New York, in November 1946 in Paris.
+Among their children, Zach Schiller is a public policy analyst in Ohio, and Dan Schiller is a telecommunications historian at the University of Illinois at Urbana-Champaign.
+After moving to the West Coast, Schiller was a resident of La Jolla, California, for 30 years.